-The Seaside Town This Rhody Native Visited In Spain Will Have You Wanting To Vacay, So Start Checking Flights
+The Seaside Town This Rhody Native Visited Will Have You Checking Flights To Spain

 We decided to take advantage of the beautiful weather and rent a chair and umbrella on the beach (13 euros) to soak up the Mediterranean sun.
 Also offered for 25 euros is a massage right on the beach, nothing more relaxing than that...well, except a glass of Sangria.

-Mid afternoon we decided to go back to our hotel, soak in the pool, and get ready for diner and some shopping.
-There are so many alleyways full of galleries, clothing, and local fair.
-One particular store got my interest, ArtAmore, a mix of local artisan jewelry and accessories.
-I found an amazing bracelet there from a local goldsmith who melts old silverware, giving it new life as jewelry. (photo below)
+Mid afternoon we decided to go back to our hotel, soak in the pool, and get ready for dinner and some shopping.
+There are so many alleyways full of galleries, clothing, and local fare.
+One particular store got my attention, ArtAmore, a mix of local artisan jewelry and accessories.
+I found an amazing bracelet there (photo below) from a local goldsmith who melts old silverware, giving it new life as jewelry.

-Finally, you must indulge with a nightcap and visit one of the many nightclubs or bars that Sitges has to offer.
-We went to The Gin Tub, an underground speakeasy bar specializing in house made Gins and signature cocktails.
+Finally, you must indulge in a nightcap and visit one of the many nightclubs or bars that Sitges has to offer.
+We went to The Gin Tub, an underground speakeasy bar specializing in house-made gins and signature cocktails.
 With its large staircase that leads downstairs to a hidden bar decorated with vintage medical jars and cool utensils for making drinks, it feels like it might have been there since prohibition time.

 I went with the Aperol Spritz with bitters, served with their own dehydrated orange twist.
 The space itself was full without feeling overcrowded, a mix of tourists and locals.
 A lot like the community, it’s a wonderful medley of cultures and people enjoying life.
 A fun way to end a great day in Sitges!